Affiliate links on Android Authority may earn us a commission. Learn more.

 - (Android only) Enter your username, email address, or phone number, and tap Next.

 - Tap Need more help? and follow the on-screen instructions.

 As part of this process, you must send a photo of yourself holding a security code to verify your identity.
 To minimize the chance of getting hacked again, turn on two-factor authentication as soon as possible, and tweak your privacy settings.

 Can I get back a deleted Instagram account?

 Although you cannot get back a deleted Instagram account, you can create a new account using the same email address or phone number.
 You won’t be able to use the same username, nor will you be able to recover any followers or images posted.

-There have been past cases where hackers have sent direct messages to people, pretending to be Instagram.
-These messages tell the account user to click on a link, providing a way for the hacker into the Instagram account.
+There have been past cases where hackers have sent direct messages to people pretending to be Instagram.
+These messages tell the account user to click on a link, providing a way for the hacker to get into the Instagram account.
 The best way to avoid this is to simply not click on any links in a direct message unless you know and trust the person.